ilyapww/auto_test_course/README.md

 # auto_test_course
-tasks for an automation testing course
+tasks for an automation testing course from stepik